Are there any restrictions on transferring personal data and how can these be overcome?

 - consent is obtained in advance from the data subject (note: consent is not required in a few cases such as when the transfer is based on Japanese laws or regulations);

-- the Personal Information Protection Commission (PIPC) recognizes a foreign country as having at least equal protections as Japan (note: no countries are currently recognized as having adequate protections); or,
+- the Personal Information Protection Commission (PIPC) recognizes a foreign country as having at least equal protections as Japan; or,

 - a third party establishes a system that continually conforms to the standards prescribed by the Personal Information Protection Commission or, is certified under an international data protection regulation admitted by the PIPC such as APEC’s Cross Border Privacy Rules.